 Parents are normally notified of the outcome of their daughter’s application within three weeks of sitting the exam (early February).

-The 11 plus exam at St Mary’s School Ascot takes place in January (Monday 23rd January 2023 for 2023 entry).
+The 11 plus exam at St Mary’s School Ascot takes place in November/December in Year 6.
 Candidates sit three written papers:

 Maths: Children will be tested on their knowledge and understanding of the Key Stage 2 maths curriculum.
 The main topics in this are number, measurement, geometry, and statistics.
 Atom’s guide to 11 plus maths covers these topics, and typical exam questions, in more detail.

 General: This could include graded spelling, non-verbal puzzles, and listening skills.
 Take a look at our top tips for 11 plus non-verbal reasoning to see the types of questions your child may need to answer.

 The 11 plus exam at St Mary's School Ascot assesses candidates’ knowledge and understanding of Key Stage 2 English and maths, with potential questions in non-verbal reasoning in the general paper.

 Your daughter can consolidate everything she needs to know with Atom Nucleus, with over 90,000 teacher-created questions and helpful learning resources that span the Key Stage 2 national curriculum and beyond.

 Familiarisation with the question formats and known styles ahead of the exam is essential to help your child build exam confidence.
 An exam preparation subscription with Atom Nucleus enables your child to access quality, unlimited practice material with full score breakdowns to help your child feel confident by the time the exam day comes around.